QingyangKong/knowledge-dump/Specifications/Git/Basics.md

 `git status`
 ```
 On branch master
 Initial commit
 Untracked files:
   (use "git add <file>..." to include in what will be committed)
         firstFile.txt
 nothing added to commit but untracked files present (use "git add" to track)
 ```
 Create a text file in working directory, and check current status.
-This new added file is detected but not added into stage yet, so it shows `nothing added to commit but untracked files present` which means this file won't be committed.
+This new added file is detected but not added into stage yet, so it shows `nothing added to commit but untracked files present` which means this file won't be committed when you use `git commit fileName -m 'xx'` to commit file.
 <br>
 `git add firstFile.txt`
 `git status`
 ```
 On branch master
 Initial commit
 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)
         new file:   firstFile.txt
 ```
 Add `firstFile.txt` into stage and check git status again.